gameflow-tv/flume/README.md

 Every component must be responsive and accessible, and should be repesented with as few DOM elements as possible.
 For testing, you can use e.g. `a11y` in Storybook or tools such as [Lighthouse](https://developers.google.com/web/tools/lighthouse).
 We also recommend using screen readers and keyboard navigation for further testing.

+This is a UI library.
+As such, we don't intend on writing more internal logic than what's required for UI purposes, leaving state management up to the consumer.
+This effectively lets consumers choose their own state management apporach, gain control over component behaviour and results in a more transparent library.
+Any internal behaviour determined by internally kept state *must* have a very good reasoning and such behaviour has to be explicitly documented.

 ### Semantic versioning

 This repository uses [semantic-release](https://github.com/semantic-release/semantic-release) for versioning.
 In order for us to automate the release process, we need to adhere to the commit message format specified by semantic-release.